Kadena-Pact-Community-Foundation/foundation/README.md

 A vibrant blockchain ecosystem where builders confidently deploy trusted, reusable smart contracts maintained by a transparent, community-driven, nonprofit organization.

+We're just getting started - join us in building this vision!

 ## Contents

 - **Governance**: Learn how decisions are made and roles are defined in `governance/`.